Policy Number: 430

 Application and Restrictions

-This policy applies solely to undergraduate degrees at Rice University and to undergraduate degrees at universities with current reciprocal tuition agreements with Rice.
+This policy applies solely to undergraduate degrees at Rice University, to undergraduate degrees at universities with current reciprocal tuition agreements with Rice, and to other undergraduate, accredited, degree-granting institutions in the United States.

 This policy does not extend tuition remission benefits retroactively; there are no benefits for past study other than those created under the prior Policy 430-94.